Drying out and heating up

-It's a foggy start to our Wednesday, but outside of some mist in the thickest fog, we are dry heading into work this morning.

-We stay cloudy today, but more of us will stay dry compared to earlier in the week.
-The best chance for rain will be this afternoon in southeast Nebraska, but a couple spotty showers could pop up farther north.
-We stay cloudy, but it will be a little warmer, with upper 60s.
+We'll see a mix of sun and clouds today with highs in the low 70s.
+While most of us will stay dry, there will be a few isolated showers, and possibly even a non-severe storm, from late afternoon through the evening.

-A couple isolated showers could still be around overnight and into the Thursday morning commute, but most of us will be dry as we cool off into the low 50s.
+We could see a few foggy areas again Friday morning as we cool off into the low 50s.

-Most of us will be dry Thursday, but a couple spotty showers could still try to pop up during the day.
-We'll see a little more sunshine, helping to get us back into the low 70s.

-Friday will be mostly sunny and warmer!
-It's back to average for late May, near 80 degrees.
+Friday looks great with solid sunshine and highs into the low 80s!
+After a cool couple of weeks, that's finally back to average.

 THURSDAY